pmlewis/Annotations/Hardcore_Functional_JavaScript.md

 Hah, you've been learning about Functors all along!
 Functors are objects or data structures you can map over.
 But what about null checks?
 Meet the **"Maybe" functor**.
 "Maybe" functors are a Container that when calling `map`, if the val is truthy, it executes the mapped function and returns a Maybe functor, else it will return a Maybe functor with "null" as the returned Maybe functors value.

 *Drop in the code defining Maybes, _Maybes, Maybe.prototype.map, and compose using Maybes*

+Also, Containers are actually referred to as the Identity functor.

 ## The Demo